rajeevbelani/woodsoftsite/src/pages/home/index.md

       text: >-
         Our continuous delivery practices minimize risks associated with a release
+    - heading: Scalability
+      text: >-
+        We take care of scalability so as to handle traffic of any magnitude with zero downtime
   description: >-
     Our team uses our expertise in design and development to explore and define the best strategy for your team.
 We work to grow and maintain a transparent collaboration that extends beyond a launch date.
 From concept to delivery, we offer solutions that will ensure a successful product.
-  heading: 'How we Work? '
+  heading: 'How We Work? '
 clients:
   blurbs:
     - heading: dsds